Room: 3214-G Benjamin Building

 Julie J. Park is assistant professor of education at the University of Maryland, College Park.
 Her research addresses how race, religion, and social class affect diversity and equity in higher education, including the diverse experiences of Asian American college students.
-She is particularly interested in how macro-level conditions such as institutional demography and structural inequality affect organizational culture and patterns of cross-racial interaction.
+In particular, she is interested in conditions affecting diversity, structural inequality, and college admissions.

 She is widely published and the author of When Diversity Drops: Race, Religion, and Affirmative Action in Higher Education (Rutgers University Press, 2013), an examination of how universities are affected by bans on affirmative action.
-She sits on the editorial review boards of the Journal for College Student Development and the Journal of Higher Education, and is also a research advisory board member for the National Commission on Asian American and Pacific Islander Research in Education.
+She sits on the editorial review board of Higher Education, and is also a research advisory board member for the National Commission on Asian American and Pacific Islander Research in Education, as well as the Interfaith Diversity and Experiences Longitudinal Study.
 Dr. Park earned her Ph.D. in Education from UCLA (Higher Education and Organizational Change), with a graduate concentration in Asian American Studies, and B.A. at Vanderbilt University (Sociology, English, and Women's Studies).

-Diversity Initiative for Graduate Study in the Social Sciences Summer Fellowship, National Science Foundation, 2006
+Diversity Initiative for Graduate Study in the Social Sciences Summer Fellowship, National Science Foundation

-Martin Luther King Jr. Scholar, U.S. Department of Education, 2004
+Martin Luther King Jr. Scholar, U.S. Department of Education

-Miami University School of Education, Health, and Society Summer Research Award, 2010
+Miami University School of Education, Health, and Society Summer Research Award

-American College Personnel Administrators (ACPA) Emerging Scholar Award, 2009
+American College Personnel Administrators (ACPA) Emerging Scholar Award

 University of Southern California Center for Enrollment Research, Policy, and Practice, Over 40 Percent: Asian American Student Pathways through the Community College System, 2009, $3500